Skip links

 The first part of MDR Annex VIII Rule 11 begins with the words “Software intended to provide information which is used to take decisions…”.
 These words highlights a crucial aspect of how medical device software works, namely by providing information to the user.
 Here we intentionally speak of “user”.
 In theory a machine could also make use of the output of medical software to take automated decision concerning patient management.
 In this case, however, MDR speaks of “closed loop systems”, the classification of which is covered in Rule 22.

-User” and “patient” are distinct roles, not necessarily distinct people.
+Important: User vs. patient User” and “patient” are distinct roles, not necessarily distinct people.
 Both roles can be covered by the same physical person.
 Consider, for example, an app that provides a physiotherapy excercises plan to the patient.
 In this case the patient is also a user.
 However, the opposite is also possible.
 Consider, for example, FFP3 masks.
 They are used by the healthcare professional, and protect the patient as well as the the healthcare professional from infection risk.

 What does it mean that a software “provides information that is used to take decisions”?
 It means that the information provided by the software can influence patient management (see also box below).
 Why does this matter?
 In most countries, medical practice is strictly regulated.
 Only individuals who have undergone years of training can intervene in clinical decision-making.
 These professionals—doctors, nurses, physiotherapists, pharmacists, dentists, phychologists, radiologists, etc—are tasked with the clinical management of patients.
 Software that impacts clinical decision-making takes on clinical responsibility—fully or partially—by encoding some of these medical tasks into a set of instructions1 .
 Similarly to how governments require healthcare professionals to undergo necessary training to manage medical responsibilities, they also require that software assuming medical responsibility meets specific requirements

-It will be obvious to most, but it is worth emphasizing this point to avoid misunderstanding.
+Important: Patient management It will be obvious to most, but it is worth emphasizing this point to avoid misunderstanding.
 When the MDR refers to “patient management,” it does not refer to managing patient data for administrative purposes.
 Instead, “patient management” means the comprehensive coordination and oversight of a patient’s clinical care, which includes diagnosis, treatment, and follow-up.

+Before analyzing how software influences clinical decision-making, let’s examine two examples of software that do not affect clinical decision-making.
 Consider a software application that enables patients to remotely discuss their symptoms with their doctor to determine if they need to stay home from work for medical reasons.
 During the call, the doctor performs a clinical evaluation (anamnesis), assesses the symptoms as consistent with the flu, and decides that an in-person visit is unnecessary.
 The doctor then issues a digital medical excuse for work absence and schedules a follow-up consultation.
-In this scenario, the software solely facilitates communication
+In this scenario, the software solely facilitates communication and does not engage in any medical decision-making.
+All critical decisions—from conducting the anamnesis to determining the necessity of follow-up visits—are made by the licensed healthcare professional.
+This software provides a platform for a conversation like the one that could otherwise take place in the doctor’s office.

-As we will explore below, just because software is classified as “telemedicine” does not mean it cannot influence clinical decisions.
+Important: Telemedicine As we will explore below, just because software is classified as “telemedicine” does not mean it cannot influence clinical decisions.
 Consider the previous example, where the consultation involves inspecting a patient’s skin using a camera image.
 An inaccurate image could lead the practitioner to make an incorrect clinical decision.
 If the software allows this kind of application, it becomes the manufacturer’s responsibility to ensure that the images collected by the softare is suitable for diagnostic purposes.

 Consider another example: A software that enables doctors to digitally collect and store clinical data.
 The doctor conducts the anamnesis and stores this alphanumeric data in a database for later retrieval in its original form.
 The software does not modify or process the data; it merely stores them for later retrieval, effectively replacing traditional paper records.
 In this scenario, the software does not assume any medical responsibility nor does it perform any medical decision-making functions; it simply facilitates data storage.
 Every decision—what information to collect, how to interpret it—is made by the licensed healthcare professional.